kishorem-mf/spark-jobs/spark-jobs/README.md

 # Tips
 run `sbt dependencyUpdates` to check for updates on the dependencies. run `sbt clean coverage test coverageReport` to run the tests with coverage.

+# Windows setup

+If you don't have Hadoop installed locally it will complain about: `Missing winutils.exe (Failed to locate the winutils binary in the hadoop binary path) `
+To solve this:

+- Download `winutils.exe` from https://github.com/steveloughran/winutils/blob/master/hadoop-2.7.1/bin/winutils.exe
+- Create a new directory for example: `c:\hadoop\bin` and place `winutils.exe` in this directory
+- Add `c:\hadoop\bin` to your path or specify `-Dhadoop.home.dir=C:\hadoop` to your run configuration